JudyVue/401-js-auto-script/README.md

 #Automatic Cloning Script for TA's of Codefellows Advanced JavaScript 401

-This is a script that automatically clones and pulls down pull request submissions of students' labs.
+This is a script that automatically clones and pulls down pull request submissions of students' labs, in addition to allowing a TA to post a student's grade to Canvas directly from the terminal.
 These docs will become more robust in the future as I build up this app.
 As of March 6, 2017, the following commands exist:

 ##Cloning Down the Most Recent Lab